-Standard (and version) All standards versions are those specified in USCDI v1.
-For the CY 2024, the developer is not planning to make updates through the SVAP process.
-Updated certification criteria and associated product N/A CHPL Product Number N/A Method used for standard update N/A Date of ONC-ACB notification N/A Date of customer notification (SVAP only) N/A Conformance measure N/A USCDI-updated certification criteria (and USCDI version) All the testing measures with the associated certification criteria were updated to support USCDI v1.
+Standard (and version) All standard versions are those specified in the USCDI v1.
+For the CY 2025, the developer is not planning to make updates through the SVAP process.
+Updated certification criteria and associated product N/A Health IT Module CHPL ID N/A Date of ONC-ACB notification N/A Date of customer notification N/A Conformance method and Measurement/metric(s) N/A USCDI-updated certification criteria All the testing measures with the associated certification criteria were updated to support USCDI v1.